spanner/radiant-taggable-extension/README.md

 * We're not so focused on tag clouds - though you can still make them - but more on archival and linking functions.
 * It provides faceted search of any tagged class.
 * We subvert the keywords mechanism on pages rather than adding another one.
-I may change this soon to play more nicely with page fields.
+I am likely to change this soon to play more nicely with page fields.
 * The tag-choosing and tag-removal interface is (about to be) quite nice.
 * It's editorially versatile: tags can be used as page pointers and their visibility is controllable
 * Anything can be tagged.
-By default we only do pages but other extensions can participate with a single line in a model class.
+By default we only do pages and assets but other extensions can participate with a single line in a model class.
 See the [taggable_events](https://github.com/spanner/radiant-taggable_events-extension) extension for a minimal example or just put `has_tags` at the top of a model class.
 * We don't use `has_many_polymorphs` (it burns!)
 * Or any of the tagging libraries: it only takes a few scopes
+* Because the library is entirely scope-based it's easy to add more retrieval filters.
+Want a tagged and faceted googlemap of your calendar events? `event_calendar` + `event_map` * `taggable` + `taggable_events`.

-When you first install the extension you shouldn't see much difference: all we do out of the box is to take over (and make more prominent) the keywords field in the page-edit view.
+When you first install the extension you shouldn't see much difference: all we do out of the box is to take over (and make more prominent) the keywords field in the page and asset editing views.

+## Compatibility

+Versions 2.x of taggable are meant for use with radiant 1.
+They expect to be included in your application as a bundled gem.
+There is a '0.9.1' tag in the repository for the latest version compatible with older versions of radiant.

-## New
+## Installation

-* API change: `has_tags` instead of `is_taggable`.

-* The library extension has been reincorporated into taggable, since radiant 1 has assets.
-Out of the box you get tags, clouds and faceting of both pages and assets.
-It should work with 0.9.1 too but you will need paperclipped.

-* The long-promised tag-suggester is there in a useable though slightly basic form.
+Install the gem:

+	sudo gem install radiant-taggable-extension

+and add it to your application's Gemfile:

+	gem radiant-taggable-extension, '~>2.0.0'

 ## Status

-Apart from any crumpling caused by the recent reincorporation of Library this is all mature code that has been in use for years.
+Apart from any crumpling caused by the recent re-incorporation of Library and all its asset tags, this is all mature code that has been in use for years.

 ## Efficiency